retailnext/node-radius/README.md

 - request (required): the request packet you previously sent (should be the raw packet, i.e. the output of a call to radius.encode)
 - response (required): the response you received to your request packet (again, the raw packet)
 - secret (required): RADIUS shared secret
-- callback (optional): if provided, verify\_response will operate asynchronously.
-The first argument to the callback will be an error, if any, and the second argument will be the boolean result.
-If callback is not provided, verify\_response will return the boolean result synchronously.
-See the note on asynchronicity near the end of this README.

 This method is useful if you are acting as the NAS.
 For example, if you send an "Access-Request", you can use this method to verify the response you get ("Reject" or "Accept") is legitimate.